Vaccines work by preparing the body to fight illness. Each contains either a dead

 that's no longer used in the United States is the oral polio vaccine (OPV).
 The success

-of the polio vaccination
+of the polio vaccination program

-form known as the inactivated
+as the inactivated polio vaccine

-polio disease being caused by immunization in the United States.
+being caused by immunization in the United States.

 Why Should I Have My Child Immunized if All the Other Kids in School Are Immunized?